 The Men of Excellence Award is the second time Hawkins has been recognized as a leader by the Michigan Chronicle.
 In 2018, he received the 40 under 40 honor.
 The year before his wife, Southfield City Clerk Sherikia Hawkins, received the Women of Excellence Award.
 She also was previously honored with the 40 and 40 award.

-Hawkins began working at OCC in 2010, as a student life coordinator at the Orchard Ridge campus moving to an administrator job within four years, serving as interim director of student services in 2014.
+Hawkins began working at OCC in 2010, as a student engagement coordinator at the Orchard Ridge campus moving to an administrator job within four years, serving as interim director of student services in 2014.
 Eight months later, he moved to the Southfield campus to work as dean of campus affairs and, in 2017, became the dean of student services at the Auburn Hills campus.
 In addition, he currently serves as one of OCC’s Title IX Investigators.

 “I was in my mid ‘30s and someone thought I was prepared to be dean and that speaks volumes about how I am or was perceived by the College,” he said.
 “I’m grateful for that and hope through my services as a dean I have made them proud.”